config-syncer/config-syncer/docs/tutorials/monitoring.md

 # Monitoring Kubed

-KubeDB has native support for monitoring via Prometheus.
-KubeDB operator exposes Prometheus native monitoring data via `/metrics` endpoint on `:56790` port.
+Kubed has native support for monitoring via Prometheus.
+Kubed operator exposes Prometheus native monitoring data via `/metrics` endpoint on `:56790` port.
 You can setup a [CoreOS Prometheus ServiceMonitor](https://github.com/coreos/prometheus-operator) using `kubed-operator` service.
 To change the port, use `--web.address` flag on Kubed operator.

 ```console
 $ kubectl get pods -n kube-system